Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 ![Houdini Train](Images/tops_3dgrut_static_2_env_vars.png)

 The EnvironmentEdit node is used to customize the PYTHONHOME and PYTHONPATH environment variables.
-This helps redefine the Python version and site-packages used by 3dgrut.
+This helps redefine the Python version and site-packages used by 3dgrut so it is compatible with a virtual environment like Conda or Miniconda.

     PYTHONHOME = `@MINICONDA_ENV`
     PYTHONPATH = `@MINICONDA_ENV`/lib/python3.11/site-packages